Azure/azure-iot-sdk-csharp/readme.md

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.
 For IoT Hub Management SDK in .NET, please visit [azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net) repository.

-## Need support?

-- Have a feature request for SDKs?
-Please post it on [User Voice](https://feedback.azure.com/forums/321918-azure-iot) to help us prioritize.
-- Have a technical question?
-Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-iot-hub) with tag “azure-iot-hub”.
-- Need Support?
-Every customer with an active Azure subscription has access to [support](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request) with guaranteed response time.
-Consider submitting a ticket and get assistance from Microsoft support team.
-- Found a bug?
-Please help us fix it by thoroughly documenting it and filing an issue on GitHub (C, Java, .NET, Node.js, Python).

 ## Developing applications for Azure IoT

 Visit [Azure IoT Dev Center][iot-dev-center] to learn more about developing applications for Azure IoT.